Steady state diagram of interacting fermionic atoms coupled to dissipative cavities: Results

 The different behavior of the approach with and without the fluctuations is clear in the dependence of the self-organization threshold with the on-site interactions in Fig.~\ref{fig:gcr_plots_gvdelta_gvGamma}~(a).
 Interestingly, in the $T\!=\!0$ MF approach the threshold decreases to lower coupling strengths with increasing $U/J$.
 In contrast for the finite temperature approach, we find that at small values of the interaction strength $U/J$ the critical coupling moves slightly to larger values $g_\text{cr}$.
 However, when the atomic interactions are large, here $U/J\!\gtrsim\!10$, in both approaches the critical coupling strength $g_\text{cr}$ depends only very weakly on $U/J$ [see green line in Fig.~\ref{fig:gcr_plots_gvdelta_gvGamma}~(a)].
 This can be understood, since at low filling and high interaction strength the steady state and the lowest excited states have mainly singly occupied sites [see sketch Fig.~\ref{fig:Espectrum_IH_L8N4_U20_etavar}~(a) for $U/J\!>\!20$].
 Thus, the behavior around the transition is dominated by the ground state and low lying excitations in which doubly occupied sites are rare.

-To understand better the observed behavior, we derive expressions for the critical coupling in the solvable non-interacting limit ($U/J\!=\!0$) and the $U/J\!\to\!\infty$ limit.
-In the $U/J\!\to\!\infty$ limit this is done by approximating the fermions by effectively spinless fermions.
+To understand better the observed behavior, we derive analytical expressions for the critical coupling in the solvable non-interacting limit ($U/J\!=\!0$).
 Similar approaches at the $T\!=\!0$ MF level were derived for non-interacting semiclassical particles without external optical lattice \cite{AsbothVukics2005, NiedenzuRitsch2011} as well as bosons \cite{KirtonDallaTorre2019, NagyDomokos2008}.
-To compute an approximate expression for the critical coupling $g_\text{cr}$, one has to investigate for which value of the coupling the implicit equation can be solved to obtain a small non-zero value of $\lambda$.
-The analytical expression for $g_\text{cr}$ derived are thus valid for incommensurate values of the filling, where one can assume the cavity field, $\lambda$, to be small close to the phase transition within the self-ordered regime.
-The derivation is given in appendix~\ref{app:gcr_approximations} for a one-dimensional system.
-However, the equivalent expressions for higher dimensions can be obtained in an analogous way.
-We obtain an expression for the critical coupling given by
+Assuming that $\lambda$ is continuous at the transition, one can compute an approximate expression for the critical coupling $g_\text{cr}$, by searching for which value of the coupling the implicit equation can be solved to obtain a small non-zero value of $\lambda$ while using expansions for small $\lambda$.
+The assumption of a continuous $\lambda$ is valid for incommensurate values of the filling.
+The derivation of the critical coupling $g_\text{cr}$ is given in Appendix~\ref{app:gcr_approximations} for a one-dimensional system.
+The obtained expression is given by